linebender/druid/druid/examples/readme.md

 cargo run --example calc
 ```

 This is a showcase of a simple calculator.
-There are better ways to implement the calculator logic, but it provides all the standard operations like adition devision multiplication C and CE.
+There are better ways to implement the calculator logic, but it provides all the standard operations like addition division multiplication C and CE.

 ### Event Viewer
 ```